-Alex Winter's brother Jake is in jail, accused of murdering the Yates, a young couple homesteading
+Alex Winter's brother Jake is in jail, accused of murdering the young Yates couple homesteading

 near Coyote Junction.
 Jake swears he didn't do it, but the townsfolk are thirsty for vengeance.

-Alex is searching for proof of Jake's innocence, but time is short, and the gallows nearly finished.
+Alex searches for proof of his brother's innocence, but time is short, and the gallows nearly finished.